geocrystal/geo/README.md

 ## Usage

-A `Geo::Coords` is a point in geographical coordinates: latitude and longitude.
+A `Geo::Coord` is a point in geographical coordinates: latitude and longitude.

 ```crystal
 require "geo"